quantastica/qiskit-toaster/README.md

 # Usage

+You need to install and run [Qubit Toaster](https://quantastica.com/toaster/) first.
+By default, this library expects Toaster running in server mode.

-Import ToasterBackend into your Qiskit code:
+Now import ToasterBackend into your Qiskit code:

 ```
 from quantastica.qiskit_toaster import ToasterBackend